Should I call a decorator to paint the house?

 ……and there are many more ways to save money around the house.

-Some short term, some, such as insulation, will only bring longer term, but greater benefits so spend your money wisely.
+Some short term, some, such as insulation, will only bring longer term, but greater benefits so spend your money wisely, however be wary if you are thinking about getting cavity wall insulation as this can bring more problems than it solves.

 Here’s some final thoughts on the matter.